-It’s Women’s Equality Day tomorrow—a holiday commemorating women’s right to vote—so it got us thinking about the great female empowerment books out there.
-Since the passage of the 19th amendment (and before), women have done amazing things for society, including writing inspirational books.
-We know what it’s like to hit a point in life where you just need a spark of motivation—and thankfully, these female-penned books will give you just that.
-(We swear, everyone needs a little prompting sometimes).
+Women’s Equality Day is Sunday, August 26, and the holiday commemorates women being granted the right to vote.
+And that got us thinking about all the great female empowerment books out there.
+We know what it’s like to hit a point in life where you just need a spark of motivation—and thankfully these female-penned books will give you just that.
+(Everyone needs a little prompting sometimes.)

-So we went on to find seven books that will inspire you in every area of your life.
-The authors range from journalists to social scientists to doctors and even a Nobel Peace Prize Winner (#goals).
-Follow along with us as we introduce you to the top women’s empowerment books that we think deserve a place on your bookshelf.
+So we went on to find seven books that will inspire you in every area of your life, plus 14 extra inspirational books for women to add to your list.
+The authors range from journalists to social scientists to doctors and even a Nobel Peace Prize winner (#goals).
+Follow along with us as we introduce you to the top women’s empowerment books that deserve a place on your bookshelf.
 Cancel your plans—you won’t be able to put them down.

-If you’re a fan of social scientist Brené Brown’s Daring Greatly, then you need to preorder her new book Braving the Wilderness, which is out September 12.
-If you’re familiar with her work, then you know the author has the amazing ability to seamlessly weave stories with science, and the same is done in this new piece of literature.
-The premise revolves around Brown’s belief that we’re all disconnected from reality, so she goes on to prescribe four ways to find belonging every day.
+If you’re a fan of social scientist Brené Brown’s Daring Greatly, you need to read Braving the Wilderness too.
+If you’re familiar with her work, you know the author has the amazing ability to seamlessly weave stories with science, and the same is done in this new piece of literature.
+The premise revolves around Brown’s belief that we’re all disconnected from reality, and she goes on to prescribe four ways to find belonging every day.

-Rebecca Solnit’s collection of seven essays begins by recalling a conversation in Aspen with a successful businessman who assumes her opinion about something is wrong simply because she’s a woman.
+Rebecca Solnit’s collection of essays begins by recalling a conversation in Aspen with a successful businessman who assumes her opinions are wrong simply because she’s a woman.
 The book’s essays go on to range from the silly (like “mansplaining”) to the serious (gender equality).
 Solnit’s opinions about feminism, marriage equality, and our society are nothing less than bold (and sometimes totally necessary).
 But hey, there’s no use in sugarcoating things, right?

 This memoir penned by the youngest recipient of the Nobel Peace Prize tells the tale of Malala Yousafzai, a Pakistani girl who stood up for education.
-But more than just that, the book—co-written by British journalist Christina Lamb—doesn’t shield you from Malala’s flaws as she pushes for the right to attend school even in the face of the Taliban.
-From cover to cover, readers not only see Malala’s true power amidst the political strife but that of her whole family.
+But more than that, the book—co-written by British journalist Christina Lamb—doesn’t shield you from Malala’s flaws as she pushes for the right to attend school even in the face of the Taliban.
+From cover to cover, readers not only see Malala’s true power amid the political strife as well as discord in her family.

-This compelling true story revolves around Quanta A. Ahmed, MD, a British doctor of Pakistani descent who takes a job in Saudi Arabia when her U.S. visa renewal is denied.
+This compelling true story revolves around Quanta A. Ahmed, MD, a British doctor of Pakistani descent who took a job in Saudi Arabia when her U.S. visa renewal was denied.
 The book’s plot is woven with positive moments like Ahmed rediscovering her Islamic religion on a pilgrimage and cons that include seeing co-workers celebrate during the September 11 attacks on the U.S. Things aren’t always black and white, as Ahmed comes to realize on her two-year stint in Riyadh, but sometimes you just have to find the silver lining.